California OK'd getting high, but L.A. sellers aren't feeling the buzz

 A couple of the merchants said that an intermediary who has been working with the city was given assurances that the first permits would be out by Monday of this week.
 Then he was told Tuesday, only to have both those days pass, with no permits issued.

-The Cannabis Department’s first executive director, Cat Packer, told the press three days before Christmas that she imagined that within “a week or two” after the Jan.
-3 kickoff date there would be “10 to 30 businesses” with the needed city authorizations.
-She implied that all the eligible shops would have their approvals within three weeks — by January.
+The Cannabis Department’s first executive director, Cat Packer, told the press three days before Christmas that she imagined there would be “10 to 30 businesses” with the needed city authorizations within “a week or two” after the Jan.
+3 kickoff date.
+She implied that all the eligible shops would have their approvals within three weeks — by Jan.
 24.

-“We’re not trying to win a race — we’re here to get this right,” Packer said in a statement to NBC News Wednesday.
+“We’re not trying to win a race — we’re here to get this right,” Packer said Wednesday in a statement to NBC News.
 “We are implementing a brand new process, and verification of our first set of applicants has taken longer than anticipated.
 We’re going to continue to do what’s necessary to ensure the fair, thorough process that Angelenos expect and deserve.”

 Packer is a lawyer who previously led policy initiatives for the Drug Policy Alliance, an activist group that pushes for drug policy reform.
 Appointed by Mayor Eric Garcetti, she took office in August and currently has only two full-time employees.
 The department also has been working closely with a representative from the city attorney’s office and a lone IT worker, according to a City Hall insider, who declined to be named, because he had not been authorized to speak.